padogrid/padogrid/doc/geode/VMs.md

 #   vm.hosts=
 vi etc/cluster.properties

 # A comma separated list of host names or addresses.
-IMPORANT: No spaces allowed.
+IMPORTANT: No spaces allowed.
 vm.locator.hosts=ubuntu1

 # Set the private key file path.
 If this property is set then it overwrites the